Check out my other site, RPGreats, for honest RPG reviews!

 19. Breath of Fire (Capcom, 1994)

 A game that was widely overlooked, though I think a lot of that came down to timing - after all, it came out the same year as mega-hit Final Fantasy III (VI in Japan) and was also released under Square's label, so not too many people paid attention to Capcom's addition to the RPG genre.
 Which is a pity, because Breath of Fire is a journey definitely worth undertaking.
-Featuring a solid soundtrack, some very clever game mechanics like being able to fuse multiple party members together into one uber-character, plenty of hidden treasures and items throughout. and a very welcome feature for the time - being able to skip random encounters via readily available items - Breath of Fire is a stellar experience.
+Featuring a solid soundtrack, some very clever game mechanics like being able to fuse multiple party members together into one uber-character, plenty of hidden treasures and items throughout (with a slight Metroid bent as you'll often have to come back later to find some of them). and a very welcome feature for the time - being able to skip random encounters via readily available items - Breath of Fire is a stellar experience.
 Everyone swears by 2, but to me, the original Breath of Fire is the superior game.

 The kings of console RPGs crossed over with the kings of platforming to create a game, and as you'd probably expect, the result was an ingenious hybrid of both.
 Utilizing all the best aspects of Mario's platforming, Donkey Kong Country's 3D-rendered graphics and Square's affinity for inventive RPG mechanics (introducing numerous minigames and "timed hit" mechanics to the mix), Super Mario RPG is a game that's equal parts innovative and fun.
 Even the plot is surprisingly good, featuring some clever twists, unique boss monsters and surprisingly high stakes for a franchise that wasn't exactly renowned for its rich universe or deep storytelling in the first place.
 In short, SMRPG provides intuitive pick-up-and-play gameplay for newcomers, but also manages to provide enough depth and challenge for die-hard RPG fans as well.
 Simply brilliant.